Frank-Pechar/css-trillo/README.md

-# Trillo Project - Hotel & Travel Website
+# Hotel and Travel Website
-# Advanced CSS - SASS/SCSS Course Project
+# Advanced CSS - SASS/SCSS Project
 ## Description of App Functionality, Features, and Methods

 Advanced CSS coding project I completed from Udemy - Advanced CSS and Sass: Flexbox, Grid, Animations and More by Jonas Schmedtmann.